newsguildny/times-tech-guild-sl-2022/slides.md

 - Maybe you're being forced to return to the office, after multiple years of successful remote work.
 - Maybe it's a pizza party where your raise should be.
-- Maybe it's a series of frustrating working conditions that are causing low retention at your job.
+- Maybe it's just a series of frustrating working conditions that are causing low retention at your job.
 Nothing huge on its own...but things add up over time.

 - Here's the rub: you love your job.
 You're good at what you do and you care about your co-workers, so you can't just quit.
-You want to make the company a better place to work, for everyone...but what are your other options?
+You want to make the company a better place to work, for you, for everyone...but what are your other options?

 ---